theappbusiness/accessibility-guidelines/README.md

 * When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.
 [More about 2.5.3]()

 * If a feature uses shaking or tilting, make sure that it can also be activated in another way.
-And that responses to these motion can be turned off.
+And that responses to these motions can be turned off.
 [More about 2.5.4]()

-### Principle 3: Understandable
+### 3. Easy to understand

 Your website/app must make information understandable, and make it easy for people to understand how to complete tasks.